peteroupc/html3dutil/tutorials/surfaces.md

 As an example, we'll define a new evaluator that shifts the position of a parametric surface.
 It takes an existing surface evaluator and the X, Y, and Z of how many units to shift the surface.
-Note that this class includes its own `evaluate` method, allowing itself to be passed to the SurfaceEval class or the makeMesh class above.
+Note that this class includes its own `evaluate` method, allowing itself to be passed to the `H3DU.SurfaceEval` class or the makeMesh class above.

     function SurfaceShifter(evaluator, x, y, z) {